Allow us to set the scene

 Garrett Hostel Lane

-For many years, a small, closed group of independent punt owner operators had been working and trading from Garrett Hostel Lane (GHL), between Trinity and Trinity Hall colleges.
+For many years, a small, closed group of independent punt owner operators had been working and trading from Trinity punts, accessible via Garrett Hostel Lane (GHL), between Trinity and Trinity Hall colleges.
 Then during the past 8-9 years a much larger number of punt operators arrived here, filling their boats by touting for business on King’s Parade and in the Market Square in Cambridge.
 It’s beyond the scope of this article to go into the reasons why they ended up there, although some of them used to trade on Quayside and Jesus Green prior to the opening of the La Mimosa punt station and related ban on punt operators using Jesus Green for loading and unloading.
 Still more have started up trading over the intervening years and have never operated from any other location in Cambridge.
 You can read about some of the history here, although please bear in mind that site has not been updated for some years.

 A bad trip (advisor)

 Last year, we became aware that some of the operators working and touting on King’s Parade were apparently calling themselves Cambridge River Tours.
-This came about following some bad reviews on our Trip Advisor, which, upon reading, were clearly not anything to do with us.
+This came about following some bad reviews on our Trip Advisor, which, upon reading, were clearly nothing to do with us.
 Although we have pointed this out to Trip Advisor, their stance is very much hands off, not their problem, and that people can post what they like, even defamatory comments, and it’s not their responsibility.
 We have responded to all incorrectly placed reviews (both good and bad), pointing out their error and, so far, only one reviewer has removed theirs.

 Hello?
 Your car is on fire!